Top 10 Mistakes Coffee Roasters Make- Espresso Version

 Coffee, at its’s core, is a food and thus, biodegradable.
 This means that it will rot.
 When the condition of your machine and/or product gets to the stage where it’s rotting, not only does it taste vile, damage your machine, it can be harmful to your health.

 Granted, it’s not the easiest thing to clean your machine, but it’s a must-do.
 Cleaning your machines, makes the coffee taste better, equipment maintain optimum function for longer, keep the customers happy.

 The harmonisation between milk and coffee is dependent upon 2 factors, fat & protein.
 Both are as important as the other to achieve a much desired, smooth, silky coffee.
 For a lower-calorie cup of coffee with all the flavour of a normal one, we suggest using low-calorie milk.
 Perfect.

 8. Understanding brew-ratios

 As the measurements in a cookbook are your guide, brew ratios are for coffee.
-Ensuring you understands your ratios is a vital part in giving the customer exactly what it is they want, whilst significantly reducing waste.
+Ensuring you understand your ratios is a vital part of giving the customer exactly what it is they want, whilst significantly reducing waste.

 9. Purging the water

 Consistent extraction requires heavily upon one factor, temperature.
 More specifically, continuous consistent temperature.
-Any slight deviation in the temperature of the water can have serious knock-on effects on the cups profile.
-Under extract your expresso, sourness with become prominent.
-A simple yet affective way to reduce the effect that any temperature deviation is to flush water through the grouphead prior to pulling a shot.
+Any slight deviation in the temperature of the water can have serious knock-on effects on the cup's profile.
+Under extract your expresso, sourness with becoming prominent.
+A simple yet effective way to reduce the effect that any temperature deviation is to flush water through the group head prior to pulling a shot.
 Doing this will cool down the utensil to a base core temperature, allowing for the entire unit to raise its temp to that of the water.
-If the brew may be sitting for a while, whilst you froth milk for example, heat the cup.
+If the brew may be sitting for a while, whilst you froth milk, for example, heat the cup.